uptane/uptane-standard/uptane-standard.md

 11. For each image listed in the Targets metadata file from the Director repository, locate a Targets metadata file that contains an image with exactly the same file name.
 For each delegated Targets metadata file that is found to contain metadata for the image currently being processed, perform all of the checks in step 10.
 Use the following process to locate image metadata:
     1. If the top-level Targets metadata file contains signed metadata about the image, return the metadata to be checked and skip to step 11.3.
     2. Recursively search the list of delegations, in order of appearance:
-        0. If the delegation does not address the image name being sought -- if none of the delegation's wildcard paths match this image name -- skip this delegation.
+        0. If the delegation does not address the image name being sought -- if none of the delegation's image paths match this image name -- skip this delegation.
         1. If it is a multi-role delegation {{TAP-3}}, recursively visit each role, and check that each has signed exactly the same non-custom metadata (i.e., length and hashes) about the image.
 If it is all the same, return the metadata to be checked and skip to step 11.3.
         2. If it is a terminating delegation and it contains signed metadata about the image, return the metadata to be checked and skip to step 11.3.
 If metadata about an image is not found in a terminating delegation, return an error code indicating that the image is missing.
         3. Otherwise, continue processing the next delegation, if any.
 As soon as a delegation is found that contains signed metadata about the image, return the metadata to be checked and skip to step 11.3.